 So, how ethical is Gucci?
 Overall, we gave the Kering-owned brand a rating of “It’s a Start”.
 Gucci is making some commendable progress, especially when it comes to minimising its impact on the environment and improving practices for its workers.
 Its use of some lower-impact materials and efforts to reduce its greenhouse gas emissions are good first steps.
 However, the Italian brand still has much to do regarding its impact on people and animals: Gucci needs to ensure it pays workers a living wage, and it should also use less (and less cruel) animal-derived materials.

 Gucci truly is a modern and exciting brand, and we’re happy to see a luxury brand committed to creating positive change for the planet and its inhabitants.

 If you’re a fashion-lover like us, are a fan of the Gucci aesthetic, and you want to save the planet, then you’ll be happy to know we found some cool, more sustainable alternatives to Gucci.
 Keep scrolling to discover these green, edgy, and sophisticated labels like Gucci.

 Don’t forget you can also buy Gucci pre-owned.
-Buying second hand is often the most sustainable way to shop, and we love to recommend labels and designers you can buy pre-loved so you can keep clothes from landfill by giving them a second life.
+Buying second hand is one of the most sustainable ways to shop, and we love to recommend labels and designers you can buy pre-loved so you can keep clothes from landfill by giving them a second life.
 You can find amazing vintage Gucci items at Vestiaire Collective.

 Our favourite “Good” and “Great” alternatives to Gucci.